axelarnetwork/axelar-local-dev/README.md

 	- `provider`: The `ethers.Provider` for the network.
 	- `userWallets`: A list of funded `ethers.Wallet` objects.
 	- `gateway`: An `ethets.Contract` object corresponding to the Axelar Gateway on the network.
+	- `gasReceiver`: An `ethets.Contract` object corresponding to the AxelarGasReceiver that receives gas for remote execution.
+It expects gas between the same two `relay()`s to funtion properly.
 	- `ust`: An `ethets.Contract` object corresponding to the IERC20 of the Axelar Wrapped UST on this network.
 	- `ownerWallet`, `operatorWallet`, `relayerWallet`, `adminWallets` `threshold` `lastRelayedBlock`: These are for configuring the gateway and relaying.
 	- `deployToken(name, symbol, decimals, cap)`: Deploys a new token on the network.
 For a token to be supported properly it needs to be deployed on all created networks.